 Here we discuss other ideas worth knowing for white with black playing the setup with c6.
 We have taken the game between Robson and Shulman in which black tried to equalize by playing Qf6-Bf5.
-In the variations we also have a look at a game by Hou Yifan that although she lost, she emerged with advantage out of the opening.
+In the variations, we also have a look at a game by Hou Yifan that although she lost, she emerged with an advantage out of the opening.

-Conclusion: This is a line for the lazy player who does not wish to study the immense amount of theory written in the Winawer and still wants to play a system with some venom.
-Even if it doesn’t become your main weapon against the French, it can be a surprise choice in any given moment.
+This is a line for the lazy player who does not wish to study the immense amount of theory written in the Winawer and still wants to play a system with some venom.
+Even if it doesn’t become your main weapon against the French, it can be a surprise choice at any given moment.
 We hope you enjoyed the analysis and this line serves you in your tournament games.